-- the expected behaviour and rules will appear in all school journals and it is expected that parents/guardians and students sign this each year - resources to teach the skills of expected behaviour will be provided to all teachers and posters about the expected behaviour will be provided for all classrooms - the Code of Behaviour will be available on the KCS website and similar to all school policies, any parent/guardian or staff member may request a written copy - as part of the enrolment process in KCS, parents will be provided with a copy which they are expected to read and sign.
+- A copy of the expected behaviour and rules will appear in all school journals and it will be required that parents/guardians and students sign this each year - Resources to teach the skills of correct behaviour will be provided for all teachers and posters about this behaviour will be provided for all classrooms - The Code of Behaviour will be available on the KCS website and as with all school policies, any parent/guardian or staff member may request a hard copy - As part of the enrolment process in KCS, parents/guardians will be provided with a copy which they are expected to read and sign.

-The Code is a living document, present in each classroom and in the way we work in KCS.
+The Code is a document, displayed in each classroom and evidenced in the way we work.